-Some components are not supported by One-button secure erase.
+One-button secure erase does not support certain components.
 For example:

-- HPE Smart Array MR controllers and drives connected to these controllers are not supported. - Storage attached to iSCSI, FC/FCoE, USB, iLO Virtual Media, SD cards are not supported.
+• Storage attached to iSCSI, FC/FCoE, USB, iLO Virtual Media, SD cards are not supported.

 For more information, see the One-button secure erase prerequisites.

 Use the System Erase and Reset feature in Intelligent Provisioning to overwrite the data on these devices.